What is Partner Technology in Channel Management?

 - Data Migration: Transfer existing partner data.
 Ensure accuracy and completeness.

 - Configuration and Customization: Tailor the platform.
-Match it to specific partner program processes.
+Match the platform to specific partner program processes.

 - Training and Rollout: Educate internal teams and partners.
 Launch the new system.